ryantxr/redis-supreme/code/frontend/README.md

 ### Configuration

 API requests use the `NEXT_PUBLIC_API_URL` environment variable to determine the backend base URL.
-Copy `.env.sample` to `.env.local` and adjust if your backend is running elsewhere.
+Copy `.env.sample` to `.env` and adjust if your backend is running elsewhere.